Our Team

 Liz ran the Lehigh Valley’s LGBTQ+ Infoline for 25 years.
 She served the Allentown Human Relations Commission for 15 years (3 years as Chair) where she created the guidelines for investigation and trained commissioners.
 She is a longtime member of Pennsylvania State Juvenile Justice SOGI Committee and is also a PA National History Day LGBTQ+ Judge.

-Liz has written over 400 published articles on LGBTQIA+ issues and has been called in as an expert on television and radio news debates and interviews, and to speak to government committees and legislative bodies.
+Bradbury has written over 400 published articles on LGBTQIA+ issues and has been called in as an expert on television and radio news debates and interviews, and to speak to government committees and legislative bodies, and as an expert witness in discrimination cases.
 She is a national award winning artist and is the national award winning author of the Maggie Gale Mystery series.
 Bradbury has lived in Allentown with her spouse Patricia Sullivan, EdD., since 1987.
 They were the 1st same-sex couple from Pennsylvania to get a civil union (2000), and were legally married in Connecticut in 2009.
 The LGBTQ Community Center in Allentown was named after them for their decades of work in the LGBTQIA2+ community.

 Moira Kaleida is the National Coalition Director for the Alliance to Reclaim Our Schools (AROS), an education justice coalition that strives to unite union and community organizations in coalition to realize an equitable, just, and transformative public education system.